beakos/cli-cheatsheet/linux-bash.md

 - Produce verbose output i.e. show progress and filenames while extracing files `-v:`
 - Read the archive from the specified file called <filename> `-f:`

+# Updating Packages on Arch, AUR and Snap
+- Upgrade all pacman packages and system full-upgrade `pacman -Syu` or `pacman -Syyu`
+- Upgrade all yay packages and system full-upgrade `yay -Syu` or `yay -Syyu`
+- Upgrade all snap packages `snap refresh`

 # Whonix
 Start gateway before the desktop.
 Change password on current user `passwd`